-Our engineers get asked the question, “when does a Phase I ESA expire?” all the time.
-If you’ve googled this question, you probably know the answer already: after six months, a Phase I ESA needs to be updated, and after one year, a Phase I ESA can no longer be used.
+Our engineers get asked the question, “how long is a Phase I ESA good for?” all the time.
+If you’ve googled this question, you probably know the answer already: after six months, it needs to be updated, and after one year, it can no longer be used.

-You might be wondering, why does a Phase I ESA “expire” so quickly?
+You might be wondering, why does a Phase I “expire” so quickly?